55-and-over communities give Long Island empty nesters options to stay

 WHAT ABOUT YOUR TIMELINE?

+If you need to sell your house first, will the builder work with you on stretching closing dates or even help to find a rental during your transition?“It’s important to look at other communities by the builder and to see how the residents like living there,” Dubb says.
+“A reputable builder will also be there for any kind of warranty.”
 Look for gourmet kitchens with top-of-the-line appliances, fixtures and countertops and good hardwood floors.
 “While you should not have to do much more to upgrade your new home (it’s an all-inclusive package), you should be able to hand pick kitchen and bath finishes with a visit to the builder’s design center,” Dubb says.
 Rightsizing also means moving to well-designed spaces inside and out.
 Does the community offer different style homes, for example, multi-level townhomes and single-level apartments?
 Do floorplans suit your lifestyle?
 Are layouts open with plenty of natural light?
 How far is the drive or walk to the clubhouse or shopping?
 Depending on your needs and time frame, you might prefer a home that’s ready to move into or one that can be built to your exact specifications.
 If the latter is what you desire, find a community that offers this option.

 Boomers Can Retire in Style at Country Pointe Meadows in Yaphank